Nerd Prescribed

 How much does a solopreneur website cost?

-A solopreneur website costs between €3,000 for a single-page site and €15,000+ for a multi-page custom build with add-ons like booking systems, e-commerce, or SaaS features.
+Between €3,000 for a single-page site and €15,000+ for a custom multi-page build with add-ons like booking systems, e-commerce, or SaaS features.
+The price is honest — it goes up because the work goes up.

 Is a one-page website enough for a new business?

 Yes.
-A one-page site with a clear offer, contact form, and call to action is enough to validate your idea and start getting customers.
-You can add pages later as you grow.
+A one-page site with a clear offer, contact form, and call to action is enough to start getting customers.
+Add pages later when you've got revenue to justify them.

 What's included in a managed website plan?